jamesmatias/api-auto-renew/README.md

 To use: place code on a server with PHP5 and cURL installed.
+You can use the autorenew.sql file to create an appropriate mySQL schema.

-Three files must be updated with information specific to your system apiconstants.php - information about how you'll connect to your Sierra system's REST API connect.php - information about how you'll connect to your MySQL database to store patron data (opt-in model) mailvars.php - information about how you'll connect to your email server to send notifications, as well as the email body.
+Three files MUST be updated with information specific to your system apiconstants.php - information about how you'll connect to your Sierra system's REST API connect.php - information about how you'll connect to your MySQL database to store patron data (opt-in model) mailvars.php - information about how you'll connect to your email server to send notifications, as well as the email body.

+Please update the include statements to make sure these files are accessible by the calling files: autorenewdb.php - performs the renewal process (cron) autorenewCheckExists.php - checks to see if patron records in the database still exist (cron) autorenewal.php - adds patrons to the mysql database (web) modify_pdb.php - modify existing patrons in the mysql database (web)